merciremi/remicodes/_drafts/refactoring-in-practice-1.md

 Let's implement the barest working version.

-Our consumer (`Users::HighlightsConsumer`) needs to `consume` the `messages` stored in the `topic`.
+Our consumer (`Users::HighlightsConsumer`) needs to `consume` the `messages` stored in the topic.

-This is standard behaviour with Kafka.
-Kafka stores messages in a log-like manner on topics – i.e. Kafka appends new messages to a list of existing messages –, consumers parse through these messages, one at a time.
+Kafka's standard behavior is to store messages in a log-like manner on topics – i.e. Kafka appends new messages to a list of existing messages.
+Consumers then parse through these messages, one at a time.

-So I know, I need to iterate on each message and find the values I need.
+So, I need to iterate on each message and find the values.
 Only then will I be able to find or create objects in my database.

 Remember that the content of the message is formatted as JSON.